Homepage / Bullion Investment Ratios: Gold to Silver Ratio

 The rush of silver in Europe allowed many countries to become more centralized, allowing them to expand their societies.

-In the 16th century, the Spanish created a "Silver Standard" economy after they discovered large deposits of silver ore in South and Central America.
+In the 16th century, the Spanish created a "Silver Standard" economy after they discovered large deposits of silver ore in Central and South America.

-Like the Gold Standard, the Silver Standard played a crucial role in international trade for Spain, making their coinage the world's reserve currency for almost four hundred years.
+Like the Gold Standard, the Silver Standard played a crucial role in international trade for Spain, making their coinage the world's reserve currency for nearly four hundred years.

 From the 12th century to the early 18th century, silver traded roughly at or near a 12:1 ratio with gold.